 The real target is self-alignment

 A specific person can be part of the desire.
-Fine.
-But the deeper desire is almost never just that one human being.
-It’s usually safety, devotion, chemistry, recognition, companionship, repair, or a second chance.
+But the deeper desire is usually safety, devotion, chemistry, recognition, companionship, repair, or a second chance.

 Get honest about that.

-That’s why the strongest manifestation work doesn’t begin with the person.
-It begins with your relationship to yourself, your emotional habits, and your standards.
+The strongest manifestation work begins with your relationship to yourself, your emotional habits, and your standards.
 If your inner world says, “I have to earn love,” no technique will feel peaceful for long.
 You’ll twist every practice into checking, waiting, and grasping.

-- Name the essence of what you want.
-Not just “them,” but the quality of relationship you’re calling in.
+- Name the essence of what you want, not just “them.”

 - Refuse manipulative energy.
 If your desire depends on overriding someone’s reality, it’s off course.

 - Aim for mutuality.
-The right outcome is not contact at any cost.
-It’s a healthy, consensual bond.
+The right outcome is a healthy, consensual bond.

 This is slower than fantasy, but far more powerful.
 It gives you your dignity back.
-And without dignity, no manifestation practice stays clean for long.
+Without dignity, no practice stays clean for long.

-Many don’t fail because they picked the wrong technique.
-They fail because the technique is sitting on top of fear.
+Most people don’t fail because they picked the wrong technique.
+They fail because the technique sits on top of fear.

-- Attachment to outcome.
-You’ve decided you can’t be okay unless this works exactly the way you want.
+- Attachment to outcome: you decide you can’t be okay unless it works exactly as you want.

-- Pedestal energy.
-You treat them as more valuable, more powerful, or more important than you.
+- Pedestal energy: you treat them as more valuable or more powerful than you.

 Build an emotional baseline before you “manifest”